axisgroup/design-process/6-Validate/README.md

 The validate phase is used to collect feedback on the prototype and refine the design further.
 Going into each validation test you should have a plan of what you are validating and how you know if that is successful or not.
+To view a detailed exploration of validation techniques, view the [Axis Evaluation Toolkit](https://github.com/axisgroup/evaluation-toolkit).

 ---
 ## Input/Output